-Mark 9:33-37 is one of the key passages that deals with the subject matter of humility.
-This passage can be mainly divided into three parts: first, worldly standard of greatness (vv.
+Mark 9:33-37 is one of the key passages that deal with humility.
+This passage can be mainly divided into three parts: first, the worldly standard of greatness (vv.
 33-34); second, Kingdom standard of greatness as a new alternative (v.
 35); and third, illustrating the Kingdom standard of greatness (vv.
 36-37).
 We shall ponder deep into these three sections in the passage for more clarity.

 First, let us discuss the worldly standards of greatness (vv.
 33-34).
 Jesus alongside his disciples came to the city of Capernaum as stated by the narrator “when he [Jesus] was in the house” (v.
 33a).
 Jesus had good connections with Capernaum and he often stayed there with his disciples (1:21; 2:1; 9:33).
 Some readers take Mark 2:1 as evidence that Jesus may have owned a home in the town.
 In that sense, ‘house’ can either mean his own house or someone else’s house.

 In Luke 9:58, Jesus says: “Foxes have dens and birds of the air have nests, but the Son of Man has no place to lay his head.”
 If we consider Jesus’ statement to be literally true, then there is no possibility that Jesus owned a house; rather he would have stayed in someone else’s house in Capernaum.
 In the city, a house turned into a church is believed to have been the house of Peter.
 After healing Peter’s mother-in-law, Jesus had access to his house (1:29-31).
 This is the possibility with regard to the ‘house’ mentioned here.